 GE391fs Geology Seminar Paper discussions and presentations from invited guest lecturers on topics of current interest in all areas of the geosciences.
 Majors must complete three seminars during their course of study.
 Nongraded.
 One credit hour.
 Dunn, Koffman

 GE398s Tropical Islands and Ecogeomorphology Uses a systems approach to explore the mechanisms that drive tropical island evolution across both geologic and human timescales, in particular focusing on feedback links between corals, sediment, waves, and island change.
 Students will engage with the material through student-led paper discussions of primary literature, interactive lectures, introductory numerical modeling and remote-sensing problem sets, and writing.
+Prerequisite: Geology 141 and Biology 271 or Geology 254.
 Four credit hours.
 Geiger-Ortiz

 [GE483J] Senior Honors Project Noncredit.